Switch by Chip and Dan Heath — Cliff Notes Summary for Salespeople

 6. The Sales Application — Running Switch on a Buyer Org

-The winning rep runs all three plays in parallel: feeds the Rider a one-page Mutual Action Plan with named owners and dates, finds the Elephant's feeling by getting the champion in front of a customer reference call that creates emotional certainty, and shapes the Path by pre-clearing the SOC 2 report, building the procurement-friendly order form, and removing every excuse for delay.
+For a B2B seller, every deal is a Switch project run inside the buyer's company.
+The economic buyer is the Rider, but every champion, detractor, and end-user is an Elephant.
+The Path is the buyer's procurement process, security review, IT integration queue, and internal politics.
+The winning rep runs all three plays in parallel: feeds the Rider a one-page Mutual Action Plan with named owners and dates; finds the Elephant's feeling by getting the champion onto a customer reference call that creates emotional certainty; and shapes the Path by pre-clearing the SOC 2 report, building a procurement-friendly order form, and removing every excuse for delay.
+Anthony Iannarino's Eat Their Lunch (2018) is effectively the rep's manual for running this on competitive-displacement deals — the language differs, but the mechanics are the same.

 What Holds Up, What Has Aged